-In a world that operates increasingly online, digital literacy is becoming more and more important to include in K-12 education.
-Many adults struggle with digital literacy as it is.
-For example, a 2019 Pew Research study found that 49% of American adults have no idea what private browsing is, though the same study did find that younger adults generally score higher on digital literacy assessments than older adults.
+In a world that operates increasingly online, digital literacy is becoming increasingly essential to include in K-12 education.
+Unfortunately, many adults struggle with digital literacy as it is.
+For example, a 2019 Pew Research study found that 49% of American adults have no idea what private browsing is.
+However, the same study did find that younger adults generally score higher on digital literacy assessments than older adults.

-Technology is constantly shifting, and so our digital literacy teaching strategies need to reflect that.
-Let’s take a look at what has changed, what’s new and how this subject is impacting the curriculum across the United States.
+Technology is constantly shifting, so our digital literacy teaching strategies must reflect that.
+Let’s look at what has changed, what’s new, and how this subject impacts the curriculum across the United States.

 What is digital literacy?

 Digital literacy is, according to the American Library Association, “Digital literacy is the ability to use information and communication technologies to find, evaluate, create, and communicate information, requiring both cognitive and technical skills.”